CrossRef/rest-api-doc/README.md

 ### Learning about performance or availability problems

-Note that we generally post notice any ongoing performance problems with our services on our twitter feeds at [CrossrefOrg](https://twitter.com/CrossrefOrg) and [CrossrefSupport](https://twitter.com/@CrossrefSupport).
+Note that we generally post notice of any ongoing performance problems with our services on our twitter feeds at [CrossrefOrg](https://twitter.com/CrossrefOrg) and [CrossrefSupport](https://twitter.com/@CrossrefSupport).
 We also report them on our [support site](https://support.crossref.org/hc/en-us).
 You might want to check these to see if we are already aware of a problem before you report it.

 ### Reporting performance or availability problems